mirzafahad/embedded_c_style_guide/style_guide.md

 // ... but compilers with 16-bit int may legally perform (0xFFFF – 9) + 6.
 ```

 Several details of the manipulation of binary data within signed integer containers are implementation-defined behaviors of the ISO C standards.
-Additionally, the results of mixing signed and unsigned integers can lead to datadependent outcomes like the one in the code above.
+Additionally, the results of mixing signed and unsigned integers can lead to data-dependent outcomes like the one in the code above.

 <hr>

 #### 7.4 Floating Point
-- Avoid the use of floating point constants and variables whenever possible.
+- Avoid the use of floating-point constants and variables whenever possible.
 Fixed-point math may be an alternative.
 - When floating point calculations are necessary:
     - Use the C99 type names `float32_t`, `float64_t`, and `float128_t`.
     - Append an ‘`f`’ to all single-precision constants (e.g., pi = 3.141592f).
-    - Ensure that the compiler supports double precision, if your math depends on it.
+    - Ensure that the compiler supports double-precision if your math depends on it.
-    - Never test for equality or inequality of floating point values.
+    - Never test for equality or inequality of floating-point values.
     - Always invoke the `isfinite()` macro to check that prior calculations have resulted in neither INFINITY nor NAN.

 <hr>